-I specialize in drawing, graphite, pencil drawing, writing.
+I specialize in drawing, graphite, pencil drawing, people, portraits, traditional art, writing.

 In progress.
 Lionel Messi.
 Greatest ever?
 The player, not this drawing.